Dynamic Optics and Photonics

 Mohan was a awarded a PhD from University of Pittsburgh for her thesis "Femtosecond Laser Fabrication of Photonic Devices on Transparent Platforms".
 She is currently researching new laser micro-fabrication techniques for optical fibre sensors capable of withstanding extreme environments.

-Qi started her doctoral study in 2017 and is undertaking research in new methods for adaptive optics in high resolution volumetric microscopy.
+Qi completed her doctorate in the group in 2021.
+Her research covers new methods for adaptive optics in high resolution volumetric microscopy.
 She previously carried out undergraduate projects in the group on polarisation modulation and volume holography.

-Jiahe joined the group in 2018 and has a special interest in clinical applications of adaptive optics.
-Her current research involves developing new generation microscopes for tissue analysis during surgery.
+Jiahe completed her doctorate in the group in 2022.
+She has a special interest in clinical applications of adaptive optics.
+Her current research involves developing new generation microscopes for tissue analysis during surgery and the development of novel eye-imaging technology.

 Andrew has a background in Condensed Matter physics from the University of London and the University of Warwick.
 Working jointly with Prof. Jason Smith at the Department of Materials, he is developing adaptive ultra-fast laser writing techniques for the generation of colour centres within diamond.